What is a crossbite and how is it treated?

 Unilateral crossbite

 In cases where the malocclusion affects only one side of the mouth, either the right or the left, we are talking about a unilateral crossbite.
-This type of crossbite can cause asymmetries in the face, as the jaw is deviated towards the side of the crossbite.
+This type of maloclussion can cause an asymmetrical jaw.
+The asymmetry may be visible in the face, as the jaw is deviated towards the side of the crossbite.

 Bilateral crossbite

-A bilateral crossbite is one that occurs on both sides of the mouth.
+A bilateral crossbite occurs on both sides of the mouth.
 In other words, the teeth of the upper arch are located inside the teeth of the lower arch on both sides.

 Skeletal crossbite